 Analysis

-The rapid growth of the private markets industry during the last decade has placed new demands and pressures on the back-office infrastructure of private markets managers.
+The rapid expansion of the private markets industry over the past decade has created new demands and pressures on the back-office operations of private market managers.

 An in-house fund administration model does offer managers with certain advantages: